JustCreatedUser/links-storage-backend/readme.md

 # Easy WEB navigation fullstack project

-It is like a storage for all references of web-sites you need with an additional functionality.
-Main benefit of remaking "Easy WEB navigation" as a fullstack application is providing wide availability to users
+It is like a memory for all the references of the websites you need with an additional functionality.
+The main advantage of rewriting "Easy WEB navigation" as a full-stack application is its wide availability to users.